Explanation of arpeggios and arpeggios for guitar in movable shapes presented by diagrams and tabs.

 About playing arpeggios

-These are many possible shapes for arpeggio concerning these chord types.
+These are many possible shapes for arpeggio concerning these chord and scale types.
 The chosen once are plausible alternatives and by purpose shapes that are similar for different chord types have been chosen to make it easier to memorize and compare.
 But sometimes specific shapes can be advantageous for some chord types.
-As said, there are choices when playing arpeggios.